A fresh and bright board sauce is a great way to add an additional depth of flavor to grilled steak.

 1/4 teaspoon coarsely ground black pepper

 Optional.
-A reader named "Joseph" says he likes to add smoked paprika which give it a nice orange glow and sparks curiosity in his guests.
+A reader named "Joseph" says he likes to add smoked paprika which gives it a nice orange glow and sparks curiosity in his guests.

-1) Salt the meat about 1 hour before cooking and put it in the fridge.
-Called dry brining, the salt pulls liquid out of the meat, and that liquid is then pulled back into the meat where it can diffuse deep down into the muscle so you get salt into the meat, not just on top of the meat.
+1) Prep.
+Salt the meat about 1 hour before cooking and put it in the fridge.
+Called dry brining, the salt can diffuse deep down into the muscle so you get salt into the meat, not just on top of the meat.
 It also alters the protein so it can hold onto moisture longer.

 2) Before the meat goes on the grill, coarsely chop the sage, thyme, garlic, jalapeño, and black pepper, and put it in a coffee cup.
 Drizzle the oil on the pile and let it sit while you cook so the oil can draw out some of the flavor.

-3) Grill the steaks until dark on the outside and medium rare in the center.
+3) Cook.
+Grill the steaks until dark on the outside and medium rare in the center.
 Try not to go beyond 130°F in the center of the steaks so there are juices running when you cut the meat.
-For steaks under 1-inch thick, place them on the direct heat side of the grill with the lid open, turning frequently until they reach an internal temperature of 130°F. For thicker steaks, I recommend set up the grill in 2 zones.
-Warm the meat slowly on the indirect side with the lid down until it hits about 120°F, and then move it to the hot side to sear them, flipping frequently until a nice brown crust has formed and they have reached an internal temperature of 130°F. This is called the reverse sear and it produces the most even colored interiors.
+For steaks under 1-inch thick, place them on the direct heat side of the grill with the lid open, turning frequently until they reach an internal temperature of 130°F. For thicker steaks, place them on the indirect side with the lid down until they hit about 120°F, and then move them to the hot side to sear them, flipping frequently until a nice brown crust has formed and they have reached an internal temperature of 130°F. This is called the reverse sear and it produces the most even colored interiors.

 4) When the steaks are almost ready, pour the herb and oil mix onto the cutting board.
 Make sure it is level or it will spill over onto the table.
 A board with routed out channels is best to hold it all in.